Dutch election: Emile Roemer seduces with Socialist charms

 "They just don't see him as a prime minister.
 They see him as a guy who understands them, someone who is like them and can soften the blow from the crisis," explains political analyst Andre Krouwel.

-"He is associated with fighting and protest, not someone who can unify different parties to form a coalition."'Over my dead body'
+"He is associated with fighting and protest, not someone who can unify different parties to form a coalition."